 • Picnic & tour of London with the International Sophs

 • Tours of the Huron campus, including the library, UWO, and the residences

 • Talk with the Academic Advisors about course selections

-• Shopping afternoon with International Stduent Leaders to help you buy supplies
+• Shopping with International Student Leaders

 One of the fees included in your overall tuition and fees invoice was an “international activities” fee.
 This fee is used to provide a fun and education series of trips and events to help you learn more about Canadian culture.
 The trips are free to you and we often invite other Huron students to attend for a small fee.